-It's a choice between maximum armour or maximum stealth with minimum protection.
-To add further interest to the mix, you can also find and equip various bits of kit that change the way your character reacts to the world.
-There's a cigar that gives you extra health, but also gives away your position with a plume of smoke; a pair of bunny slippers that allow you to jump high onto the roofs of buildings to get the upper hand on enemies but make a distinct boing sound as you do so; and winged kneepads that allow you to run fast and a bullet-deflecting frying pan that can be used as a melee weapon.
+You can find and equip various bits of kit that change the way your character reacts to the world.
+There's a cigar that gives you extra health, but also gives away your position with a plume of smoke; a pair of bunny slippers that allow you to jump high onto the roofs of buildings to get the upper hand on enemies but make a distinct loud sound as you do so; and winged kneepads that allow you to run fast and a bullet-deflecting frying pan that can be used as a melee weapon.

 Ring of Elysium